We believe all children have the right to read, regardless of their families' financial situation.

 The Bloomfield Learning Centre aims to provide the most direct route to literacy for as many needy children as possible.

-5-10% of pupils in every classroom have some degree of specific learning difficulty which can affect them in different ways.
-Some may only be aware that they need to work harder than those around them to keep up with their peers, others may be unable to cope in class without specialist support.
+5-10% of pupils in every classroom have some degree of specific learning difficulty.
+Some may only be aware that they need to work harder than those around them, while others may be unable to cope in class without specialist support.

 1. Difficulty learning to read and spell.

 2. Phonological processing difficulties - Your child may find it hard to recognise rhyming words, to break words into syllables or to segment and blend the separate sounds in words.

 3. Written work can be troublesome - spelling, punctuation and sentence structure.

 4. Memory - Both auditory and visual memory can be affected - Your child may find it hard to remember the days of the week, the sequence of sounds in words and to remember verbal instructions.